gregory1506/Assignment3/README.md

 1. Develop a mechanism to generate the requests your system faces.

 The file https://raw.githubusercontent.com/gregory1506/Assignment3/master/create1million.py contains the code used to generate the 1 million requests.
 A python script asynchronous writes to a queue over the Azure Rest API.
+Please be advised that this code runs in python3.6 with the additional libraries "aiohttp" and "azure-servicebus" which are easily installable via pip3.
+However to avoid any possible library issues I am leaving the service bus queue "taskqueue" with 1million messages for you to start assessment.
 1million entries sent to queue in ~1934seconds

 2. Design and implement a solution using a  container-based approach or a virtual machine-based one to process 1 million requests in an hour.